dendrite-systems/dendrite-python-sdk/README.md

 Dendrite is a developer tool that makes it very easy to interact with and scrape websites using AI.

-This project is still in it's infancy and is susceptible to many changes the coming months.
+This project is still in it's infancy and is susceptible to many changes in the coming weeks.

 If you want to chat with us developers, give feedback and report bugs, our discord is the place to be!
 [Invite link](https://discord.gg/ETPBdXU3kx)

 ## Installation: